buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Colony of Flesh-Eating Beetles**: 3 gp, this glass jar contains carnivorous flesh-eating beetles.
 The beetles must be fed at least 125 grams of meat daily or they will die.
 When released onto a dead organism, they devour its flesh in 1d4 days, leaving only bones.
 Flesh-eating beetles eat only dead flesh and cannot harm living creatures.
 Once released, the beetles cannot be put back into the jar.

 **Rope**.
-A rope, usually 60 feet long, is made of hemp, has 2 Hit Points, and can be broken by succeeding on a Fortitude Saving Throw with Strength with DC 19.
+A rope, usually 60 meters long, is made of hemp, has 2 Hit Points, and can be broken by succeeding on a Fortitude Saving Throw with Strength with DC 19.
 The thick version has 6 Hit Points, DC 22.

 **Spider Silk Rope** (50 ft): 10 gp, this spider silk rope has 8 Hit Points and can be broken with a Fortitude Saving Throw with Strength with DC 23.